 Alaska college football player killed in California shooting

 FAIR OAKS, Calif.
-(AP) — Police in Northern California say they are investigating the killing of a college football player from Alaska who was fatally shot during a teammate's farewell party.
+(AP) — Police in Northern California are investigating the killing of a college football player from Alaska who was fatally shot during a teammate's farewell party.

-The Sacramento County Sheriff's Office says Chancelor Fields-Colbert, of Fairbanks, was shot Sunday at a party in Fair Oaks, about 100 miles (160 kilometers) north of San Francisco.
-The office says he was taken to a hospital where he died.
+Chancelor Fields-Colbert of Fairbanks was shot Sunday at a party in Fair Oaks, about 100 miles (160 kilometers) north of San Francisco.
+He was taken to a hospital where he died, the Sacramento County Sheriff's Office said.

-Friend Jovan Bowie says Fields-Colbert was shot after some kind of altercation at a going away party for another teammate.
+Friend Jovan Bowie said Fields-Colbert was shot after an altercation at a going away party for another teammate.

+"I just got a text from a teammate just saying that someone had got shot," Bowie, who played on the team with Fields-Colbert, told KCRA-TV .
+"These shootings just need to stop."

-Coach Benjamin Noonan tells KCRA-TV the team is mourning the loss of their teammate and that a memorial was held on campus in Fields-Colbert's honor.
+Sierra College football coach Benjamin Noonan said the team is mourning the loss of their teammate and that a memorial was held on campus in Fields-Colbert's honor.

+"The young man was working 4 a.m. shifts in construction and then coming to practice and going to school and just doing everything right, everything you ask a young man to do," Noonan said.

 Counselors were available on campus for students, faculty and staff.